nchopra/cassanops/README.md

 cassanops
 =========

-Cassandra Dev Ops on NodeJS
+A NodeJS web application for Cassandra Dev Ops